octo-technology/OpenTezos/docs/tezos-basics/operations.md

 As the example shows, there is also a _counter_ field, whose purpose is to prevent replay attacks.
 An operation is only valid if the contract's _counter_ is equal to the operation's _counter_.
 Once an operation is applied, the _counter_ increases by one, preventing the operation from being reused.

 The operation also includes the block hash of a recent block that the client considers valid.
-If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation, making the fork obviously fake.
+If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation making the fork obviously fake.
 This last line of defense is named `TAPOS` which is a statistical detection of long term attacks based on the fraction of coins being moved.
 This kind of system prevents long reorganizations but are not efficient with short term double spending.

-Currently the Tezos network can process 40 TPS (operation per second) and has an operation time of 30 minutes [[2]](/tezos-basics/intro_to_operation#referencess).
+Currently the Tezos network can process 40 TPS (operations per second) and has an operation time of 30 minutes [[2]](/tezos-basics/intro_to_operation#referencess).
 This speed may vary with future protocols.
-The operation time is the time it takes for an operation to be considered secure.
+Operation time is the time it takes for an operation to be considered secure.
 As a comparison, _Bitcoin_ can process 7 TPS and has an operation time of 60 minutes.

 Note that Tezos operations are limited to a maximum size of 512kB.